john-sprague/portfolio-john-sprague/system-design/cloud-infrastructure/foundations.md

 - Harder to query, but much easier to scale and much lower cost
     - AWS: DynamoDB
-    - GCP: Cloud Firestore (originally Firebase)
+    - GCP: Cloud Fire-store (originally Firebase)
 - If you usually do “lookup by ID(s)”, strongly consider a K/V Store
     - K/V engine uses key to lookup correct “shard” for data
     - Shards are easy to scale, and can be cached and distributed across many availability zones